-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Continuous Glucose Monitor (CGM) Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies are covered for people with diabetes on intensive insulin therapy. \$0 copayment for Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies.
-Your provider may need to obtain prior authorization \$0 copayment for Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies.
-For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Non-Medicare covered non- therapeutic CGMs and supplies. \$0 copayment for non- Medicare covered non- therapeutic CGMs and supplies. \$0 copayment for non- Medicare covered non- therapeutic CGMs and supplies. □ For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 20% coinsurance for each pair of Medicare- covered therapeutic shoes.
 You pay these amounts until you reach the out- of-pocket maximum.
 Your provider may need to obtain prior authorization 20% coinsurance for each pair of Medicare- covered therapeutic shoes.
 You pay these amounts until you reach the out- of-pocket maximum.
 Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
 Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare-covered benefits. \$0 copayment for Medicare-covered benefits.